TwigWorld/django-rottweiler/README.md

 ==========

-A permission model that wraps django-rulez to allow the checking of global permissions as well as object level permissions.
+A permission model that wraps django-rulez to allow the checking of global permissions as well as object-level permissions.

 Separates permission logic into a permission module located in an app's directory.